dltmddbs100/KSIC_Automation/README.md

 # KSIC_Automation
+- 1st/395
-- Our natural language processing team([이승윤](https://github.com/dltmddbs100), [김일구](https://github.com/dlfrnaos19), [박범수](https://github.com/Cloud9Bumsu)) achieved 1st place in the 1st AI competition hosted by the National Statistical Office.
+- Our natural language processing team([이승윤](https://github.com/dltmddbs100), [김일구](https://github.com/dlfrnaos19), [박범수](https://github.com/Cloud9Bumsu)) achieved 1st place in the 1st AI competition hosted by the National Statistical Office
-- This task is classification task using KSIC(한국표준산업분류) Dataset provided by the National Statistical Office.
+- This task is classification task using KSIC(한국표준산업분류) Dataset provided by the National Statistical Office
-- We should assine proper industry categories using natural language form.
+- We should assine proper industry categories using natural language form
 - You can check the article about this competititon [here](https://data.kostat.go.kr/sbchome/contents/cntPage.do?cntntsId=CNTS_000000000000575&curMenuNo=OPT_09_03_00_0)

 ## Model Process
-- The whole process consists of data cleansing, model building, and ensemble.
+- The whole process consists of data cleansing, model building, and ensemble

 ![프로세스 사진](https://user-images.githubusercontent.com/55730591/167529122-06e0e78e-ffea-493b-80c9-2ea6f77c2c2c.jpg)